The final verification measure

 Since then, the Annotated Draft Rolling Text has been used as the basis for the development of new text during the task group’s second round of elaboration.

-In September 2008 the CTBTO will conduct its first integrated field exercise.
-The expected feedback will give further momentum to the continuing development of the OSI Operational Manual.
+In September 2008 the CTBTO conducted its first integrated field exercise.
+The feedback gave further momentum to the continuing development of the OSI Operational Manual.

-The Integrated Field Exercise 2008, or IFE08, will be the first large-scale, as well as the most comprehensive, on site inspection exercise ever conducted by the CTBTO.
-It will take place in September 2008 and will test selected elements of the draft OSI Operational Manual, combined in the form of a “Test Manual”.
-Feedback on many issues is expected as a result and will give further momentum to States Signatories’ work on the draft OSI Operational Manual.
+The Integrated Field Exercise 2008, or IFE08, was the first large-scale, as well as the most comprehensive, on site inspection exercise ever conducted by the CTBTO.
+It took place in September 2008 and tested selected elements of the draft OSI Operational Manual, combined in the form of a “Test Manual”.
+The exercise provided feedback on many issues and will gave further momentum to States Signatories’ work on the draft OSI Operational Manual.

 On-site inspection mechanisms have to be operational at entry into force of the Treaty.
 For the OSI Operational Manual to become the guiding document for such inspections, States Parties have to approve the final draft.
 This will take place at the initial session of the Conference of States Parties, 30 days after entry into force of the Treaty.